p2k3m/ResumeForge/docs/microservices.md

 # Microservice architecture

-ResumeForge retains a single Express implementation but deploys it as discrete Lambda functions.
+ResumeForge deploys discrete, domain-scoped Lambda functions that reuse a shared Express middleware stack.
 Each function exposes only the endpoints required for its domain so we can scale traffic hotspots independently while keeping the codebase familiar for teams used to Express.
+There is no monolithic catch-all handler—API Gateway always invokes the specific function for the requested route.

 ## Service catalogue